dotnetcore/aspnetcore-doc-cn/aspnet/mvc/controllers/dependency-injection.rst

   :emphasize-lines: 3,5,7
   :lines: 7-22

 Following the Options pattern allows settings and configuration to be decoupled from one another, and ensures the controller is following `separation of concerns <http://deviq.com/separation-of-concerns/>`_, since it doesn't need to know how or where to find the settings information.
-It also makes the controller easier to :doc:`unit test </testing/unit-testing>`, since there is no `static cling <http://deviq.com/static-cling/>`_ or direct instantiation of settings classes within the controller class.
+It also makes the controller easier to unit test :doc:`/mvc/controllers/testing`, since there is no `static cling <http://deviq.com/static-cling/>`_ or direct instantiation of settings classes within the controller class.